-Wish there were a simple answer.
-That depends on where you live and the size number and species of tree.
+I wish there was a simple answer.
+The answer depends on where you live and the size, number and species of trees.
 Some do not require a permit while others may require a permit that is free or for a fee.
 Check the Tree Bylaws in the menu.
-For help you can contact me or your city/municipal office.
+For help, you can contact me or your city/municipal office.

 How to locate an International Society of Arboriculture (ISA) in your area?

 Go to to the ©International Society of Arboriculture website here: http://www.isa-arbor.com/findanarborist/arboristsearch.aspx

 An arborist also called an arboriculturalist, is a person trained in the art and science of planting, caring for, and maintaining individual trees, shrubs, vines, and other perennial woody plants.
 In a way it is like a surgeon for trees, my focus is not on harvesting but keeping your trees healthy.
 If possible I try to save your trees before having to take a tree down.

 When is the best season to prune apple trees?

 Most pruning is done when the tree is dormant, and the leaves are off.

 Is there an easy way to tell if a dead tree could fall on my house?

 If the tree is dead, it is safety first.
 Please call me to have it taken down unless I can find other alternatives.

 To estimate how much of the tree could fall on your home, try this: